This post contains affiliate links. When you purchase through our links, we may earn a commission.

 These chicken thighs, braised in savoury tomato sauce with beans and olives, are the type of comfort food that could be served for a casual weeknight dinner as well as a sit down dinner party.

 It’s an easy, versatile recipe, and depending on what it’s accompanied by, could serve you well for a wide range of occasions.
-And if you are looking for something simple to prepare for your family dinner, this won’t take you longer than 30 minute of hand on time.
+And if you are looking for something simple to prepare for your family dinner, this won’t take you longer than 30 minute of hands on time.

 The rest is time in the oven when you could be doing anything else.
 A simple green salad or steamed vegetables will make a complete meal.